| PURSE

 This

-is a factual report aired today on Health News, Fox 5, Atlanta,
+is a factual report aired today on Health News, Fox

-team went to a local mall and took samples from the bottom of
+purses.
+A health team went to a local mall and took

-50 women's purses.
-The purses were swabbed with cotton swabs along
+were swabbed with cotton swabs along the entire bottom

-The swabs were then processed at a local laboratory.
+swabs were then processed at a local laboratory.

 The

-Health Report also showed where women place their purses: public
+Health Report also showed where women place their purses:

-kitchen tables, on tables & chairs in restaurants, etc. The
+counters & kitchen tables, on tables & chairs

-results of the laboratory tests contained the following most serious
+in restaurants, etc. The results of the laboratory tests

-result: 1 out of 4 purses contained E COLI.
-Other extremely serious
+4 purses contained E COLI.
+Other extremely serious bacteria

-bacteria also were listed, including Hepatitis.
+also were listed, including Hepatitis.

 They

-recommended that women should DAILY wipe their purses (particularly
+recommended that women should DAILY wipe their purses

-the bottom) with a disinfectant wipe and to be extremely careful
+(particularly the bottom) with a disinfectant wipe and

-where you set your purse.
-Most important, do NOT place your purse
+to be extremely careful where you set your purse.
+Most

-on a table (anywhere) where you will eat or on a kitchen counter,
+where you will eat or on a kitchen counter, and do not

-and do not put it anywhere close to a toilet.
+put it anywhere close to a toilet.
 Remember, when you

 flush a toilet, the spray goes a distance that is unrecognizable